fkloosterman/bitbucket-migration/docs/migration_guide.md

 ## Migration Workflow Overview

+This guide covers both single and multi-repository migrations.
+The basic workflow is the same for all cases, with additional steps for multi-repository scenarios.

-### Single Repository Migration
+### Standard Migration Workflow

-For migrating a single repository, follow the standard workflow shown in the migration steps diagram below.
-This creates all issues/PRs with proper same-repository links and completes the migration in one pass.
+1. **Audit Repository** - Analyze the repository and generate configuration
+2. **Mirror Git Repository** - Copy commits, branches, and tags to GitHub
+3. **Configure Migration** - Update tokens, user mappings, and settings
+4. **Dry Run Validation** - Test the migration without making changes
+5. **Execute Migration** - Migrate issues, PRs, comments, and attachments
+6. **Upload Attachments** - Handle file attachments (automated or manual)
+7. **Verify and Clean Up** - Confirm success and clean up temporary files

-### Multi-Repository Migration (Two-Phase Workflow)
+### Multi-Repository Migration (Two-Phase)

-When migrating multiple repositories that reference each other, use the **two-phase workflow**:
+For migrating multiple repositories that reference each other:

 **Phase 1: Repository Migration**

 - Migrate each repository individually
 - Creates all issues/PRs with correct same-repository links
 - Cross-repository links remain as Bitbucket URLs (tracked for Phase 2)
 - Generates `cross_repo_mappings.json` with issue/PR number mappings

 **Phase 2: Cross-Repository Link Updates**

-- Re-run migration with `--update-links-only` flag
+- **Run only after ALL repositories are migrated**
+- Use the `cross-link` subcommand
 - Updates ONLY cross-repository links using mappings from all repositories
 - No new issues/PRs created - only existing content modified

-This approach ensures cross-repository references work correctly while maintaining migration efficiency.

 ---

 ## Installation and Setup

 1. **Install from PyPI** (Recommended):
      ```bash
      pipx install bitbucket-migration
      ```
      Then use as follows.
 See [CLI Reference Guide](reference/cli_reference.md) for detailed description of the command line interface of the included scripts.
      ```bash
      migrate_bitbucket_to_github audit --workspace YOUR_WORKSPACE --repo YOUR_REPO
-    migrate_bitbucket_to_github dry-run --config migration_config.json
+     migrate_bitbucket_to_github migrate --config migration_config.json --dry-run
      ```

     ???
 "Alternative installation methods"